 This three-part Arthur Miller and Marilyn Monroe article is a revised, expanded version of a brief Miller obit published at the time of his death in February 2005.

-“Arthur Miller and Marilyn Monroe Collaboration + Anti-On the Waterfront A View from the Bridge” last updated in October 2020.
+“Arthur Miller and Marilyn Monroe Collaboration + Playwright’s Anti-On the Waterfront Drama” last updated in December 2020.